-The $OEXA200R Monthly (the percentage of S&P 100 stocks above their 200 DMA) is a technical indicator available on StockCharts.com used to find the "sweet spot" time period in the market when you have the best chance of making money.
-See Is This the Best Stock Market Indicator Ever? for a discussion of this technical tool.
+The $OEXA200R (the percentage of S&P 100 stocks above their 200 DMA) is a technical indicator available on StockCharts.com used to find the "sweet spot" time period in the market when you have the best chance of making money.

-The charts below are current through the week's close.
+The weekly charts below are current through the week's close.

 Of the three secondary indicators:

-- RSI is POSITIVE (above 50).
+- RSI is NEGATIVE (below 50).

-- MACD is POSITIVE (black line above red).
+- MACD is NEGATIVE (black line below red).

-- Slow STO is POSITIVE (black line above red).
+- Slow STO is NEGATIVE (red line above black).